Infineon/mtb-example-ota-https/README.md

 ## Software setup

+See the [ModusToolbox&trade; tools package installation guide](https://www.infineon.com/ModusToolboxInstallguide) for information about installing and configuring the tools package.

-Install a terminal emulator if you don't have one.
+1. Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html).

-This example uses a local-web-server to set up a local HTTP server, see [Setting up an HTTP/HTTPS server using local-web-server](#setting-up-an-httphttps-server-using-local-web-server-based-on-nodejs) for more details.
+2. This example uses a local-web-server to set up a local HTTP server, see [Setting up an HTTP/HTTPS server using local-web-server](#setting-up-an-httphttps-server-using-local-web-server-based-on-nodejs) for more details.

+3. Install the Python interpreter and add it to the top of the system path in environmental variables.
+This code example is tested with [Python v3.8.10](https://www.python.org/downloads/release/python-3810/) .

 ## Structure and overview